umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Motivation

-To make sure that there is a consistent writing style and to improve readability we want to include some rules.
+To provide a consistent writing style and tone of voice to improve readability and ultimately comprehension of information.
 It will make first time contributors feel more confident on the approach to make documentation.

 ## Detailed Design